jhrcook/academic-kickstart/content/post/find-intersection-of-histograms-R/index.md

 ### Prepare simulated data

-I create two data sets, `gamma_dist` and `norm_dist`, which are made up of a different number of values sampled randomly from a gamma distribution and normal distribution, respectively.
+I created two data sets, `gamma_dist` and `norm_dist`, which are made up of a different number of values sampled randomly from a gamma distribution and normal distribution, respectively.
 I specicially made the data sets different sizes to make the point that this method is still applicable.

 ```r
 library(tibble)